Nato agrees 'fundamental shift' to counter Russia

 “The Russian Federation’s war of aggression against Ukraine has shattered peace and gravely altered our security environment,” Stoltenberg said in his opening address.
 “We cannot discount the possibility of an attack against allies’ sovereignty and territorial integrity,” he added.

-Nato’s more muscular stance has also been boosted by the agreement between Turkey and Sweden and Finland on the eve of the summit, which paves the way for the two Nordic countries to join the alliance.
+Nato’s more muscular stance has also been boosted by the agreement between Turkey and Sweden and Finland on the eve of the summit, which paves the way for the two Nordic countries to rapidly join the alliance.

 At the summit, Nato leaders agreed to boost the number of alliance troops at high readiness from 40,000 to 300,000.
 These forces can be used to reinforce in an emergency the states on its Eastern Flank, a region for which it is devising a new defence plan.